TUNE IN – EXPLORE – RESTORE

 Enough Kuna: the exchange rates on the island can become crazy.
 Except in the two restaurants, cash is used everywhere.
 There is an ATM on the island, but we didn’t try it.

-Internet / W-Lan: There are top free wifi almost everywhere on the island.
+Internet / W-Lan: There is top free wifi almost everywhere on the island.

 Water: The tab water is drinkable.

 Children: Obonjan is not really meant for families / children.

 Guests: The promoters come from the UK, so most of the guests are british but we’ve met people from all over the world.